-Theodore Dalrymple, Sr. New English Review Editor, and a.k.a.
-Dr. Anthony Daniels, is a recently retired doctor and psychiatrist working in a slum hospital and prison in Birmingham, England.
-A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates : Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome and from New English Review Press Anything Goes (2011), Farewell Fear (2012) and Threats of Pain and Ruin (2014) Dr. Dalrymple's NER archives are here.
+Theodore Dalrymple is Sr. New English Review Editor.
+He is also known as Dr. Anthony Daniels, a recently retired doctor and psychiatrist who worked in a slum hospital and prison in Birmingham, England.
+A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates: Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome, Admirable Evasions and from New English Review Press Anything Goes (2011), Farewell Fear (2012), Threats of Pain and Ruin (2014) and Out Into The Beautiful World (2015).
+Dr. Dalrymple's NER archives are here.

-Rebecca Bynum, author of Allah is Dead: Why Islam is Not a Religion, Publisher and Sr. Managing editor for New English Review, is an American writer, political analyst and researcher.
+Rebecca Bynum, Publisher and Managing Editor for New English Review and author of Allah is Dead: Why Islam is Not a Religion (2011), and The Real Nature of Religion (2014).
 She currently serves as Secretary of World Encounter Institute.
 Formerly News Editor and Board member of Jihad Watch, Mrs. Bynum's articles are archived here.

 Hugh Fitzgerald, Sr. New English Review Editor, Managing Editor of the NER blog, The Iconoclast, and board member of World Encounter Institute.
-Mr. Fitzgerald is a formerly the Sr. Analyst for Jihadwatch.
+Mr. Fitzgerald was formerly the Sr. Analyst for Jihadwatch.
 His articles are archived here.

 Ibn Warraq is an independent researcher, based at a humanist think tank in the USA, Vice President of World Encounter Institute, and author of Why I am Not a Muslim, 1995, and editor of anthologies of Koranic criticism The Origins of the Koran, 1998, What the Koran Really Says, 2002, and the forthcoming Which Koran?, 2007-all Prometheus Books.
-He also edited an anthology of testimonies of ex-Muslims, Leaving Islam, 2003, Defending the West, A Critique of Edward Said's Orientalism, 2007 and Virgins What Virgins?: And Other Essays, 2010.
+He also edited an anthology of testimonies of ex-Muslims, Leaving Islam, 2003, Defending the West, A Critique of Edward Said's Orientalism, 2007 and Virgins What Virgins?: And Other Essays, 2010, Walter Scott's Crusades and Other Fantasies, 2013, and Christmas in the Koran, 2014.

 Mary Jackson lives in London.
 Her career to date has been somewhat varied.
 Having been told at a young age that fine words butter no parsnips, she determined to put this theory to the test.
 To this end she worked in a greengrocer's, speaking fine words to parsnips and truth to power.
 Other duties included adding apples to pears and insult to injury.
 Fired for correcting a misplaced apostrophe, she began helping out on a whelk stall in the East End, but was fired again for stealing bits of Cockney rhyming slang and selling them on the black market.
 Her current employment is unknown, but she aspires to work as a metaphor mixer in a large bakery, where she hopes to have her cake and eat her words.
 Ms. Jackson blogs at The Iconoclast and her articles for New English Review are archived here.